lshzndx/metabase/docs/administration-guide/04-managing-users.md

 ### Editing an account

 You can edit someone's name and email address by clicking the three dots icon and choosing **Edit Details**.
-Note: be careful when changing someone's email address, because _this will change the address they’ll use to log in to Metabase_.
+Note: be careful when changing someone's email address, because _this will change the address they’ll use to log in to VLink_.

 ### Checking someone's auth method

 Search for a person and look for an icon beside their name.

-- If they log in using Google credentials, Metabase displays a Google icon.
+- If they log in using Google credentials, VLink displays a Google icon.
-- If they log in using an email address and password stored in Metabase, no icon is shown.
+- If they log in using an email address and password stored in VLink, no icon is shown.

-Note that the type of user is set when the account is first created: if you create a user in Metabase, but that person then logs in via Google or some other form of [SSO](sso.md), the latter's icon will _not_ show up next to their name.
+Note that the type of user is set when the account is first created: if you create a user in VLink, but that person then logs in via Google or some other form of [SSO](sso.md), the latter's icon will _not_ show up next to their name.

 ### Resetting someone’s password